 USJ also accords great importance to its “third mission” mentioned earlier: civic engagement.
 The university is a pioneer in this field, having taken exemplary initiatives such as but not limited to the following:

 The « Ecole Supérieure d’Ingénieurs de Beyrouth » (ESIB) of Saint Joseph University is a French-speaking engineering institution of higher education and research serving Lebanon and the region.
 ESIB provides students with a solid education to acquire high-level scientific and technical skills in several areas of the engineering profession, allowing them to become operational both in design and research as well as on site and in industry.
 The academic experience of the students goes beyond the acquisition of knowledge in the courses to skill-based learning involving creativity, innovation, cooperation, collaboration with peers and tolerance.

 The objectives of the Civil Engineering program are to graduate students able to:

 To graduate, a student must have passed all required courses and must have met the following requirements:

 - Citizen Training

 - Philosophy and Religions

-Option: Software Engineering
+Option: Buildings and Engineering Management